coverclock/com-diag-bin/README.md

 All of the scripts have names starting with "pi".
 Those that start with "piimage" deal with binary disk images and/or unmounted storage devices.
 Those that start with "pilocal" deal with mounted file systems.
-The pilocalbackup.sh script is intended to be run on the Raspberry Pi that you are backing up; the other scripts can be run on a RPi or another host.
+The pilocalbackup script is intended to be run on the Raspberry Pi that you are backing up; the other scripts can be run on a RPi or another host.